will1410/presentations/very.very.basic.sql.md

 ## Different types of constraints

-There are different types of constraints:
+There are different types of basic constraints:

 - = (exaxt match)
 - < (less than)